9brada6/tabs-with-posts/development.md

 - Tab Queries:

-- Do not display a tab, if a query doesn't have the needed plugins.
+- Remove duplicate $queries_to_display from display_tabs() actions

 - Add somewhere in the widgets, that the tab is not displayed because a widget is not installed.

-- Do not display tab if contents are empty.
+- Add a message, if the tab contents are empty.

 - Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
 (If there are no posts, then display a message).
 Aka Display a tab only if the content exist.

 - ------------------------------------------------------------------------------

-- Make ajax show a "Loading..." before adding a tab, and a message in case it fails.
+- Make ajax show a "Loading..." text in widget when selecting article block, and add a fail text.
 - Make ajax show a "Loading..." text before loading widget.
-- Make ajax show a "Loading..." text in widget when selecting article block.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.